Gov-Planet to Surplus – Where to Find Military Vehicle Parts

-Finding parts for military vehicles once meant knowing the right surplus dealers and attending the right auctions.
-Today, online marketplaces, specialty suppliers, and active communities have made sourcing easier than ever—if you know where to look.
+Back in the day, finding parts for these old military rigs meant knowing the right surplus dealers personally and showing up at the right auctions at 6 AM.
+Now, online marketplaces, specialty suppliers, and active communities have made the hunt easier than ever—but only if you know where to actually look and what to avoid.

 Government Surplus Auctions

-GovPlanet (formerly Government Liquidation) operates as the primary outlet for Department of Defense surplus.
-This online auction platform offers everything from complete vehicles to small parts lots.
-Registration is straightforward, and inspections are often possible before bidding.
+Probably should have led with this section, honestly.
+GovPlanet (which old-timers might remember as Government Liquidation) operates as the primary outlet for Department of Defense surplus these days.
+This online auction platform offers everything from complete vehicles to small parts lots that might have exactly what you need buried in them.
+Registration is straightforward, and inspections are often possible before bidding—take advantage of that when you can.

 Pricing varies dramatically based on competition and lot composition.
-Some auctions attract minimal interest; others see fierce bidding for desirable items.
-Experienced buyers monitor listings over time to understand market values.
+That’s what makes auction buying both exciting and frustrating.
+Some auctions attract minimal interest and you walk away with a steal.
+Others see fierce bidding for desirable items from people who apparently have unlimited budgets.
+Experienced buyers—myself included—monitor listings over time to understand actual market values before committing real money.

-Other government auction sites include GSA Auctions for federal property and various state surplus programs.
-Military installations occasionally hold local sales with less competition than national online auctions.
+Other government auction sites include GSA Auctions for federal property and various state surplus programs that most people don’t even know exist.
+Military installations occasionally hold local sales with significantly less competition than the national online auctions.
+These can be goldmines if you’re willing to travel and keep your ear to the ground about schedules.

 Specialty Surplus Dealers

-Dealers like Memphis Equipment, Vintage Military Trucks, and others specialize in military vehicle parts.
-These businesses sort surplus into useful categories, test components, and provide some assurance of functionality.
-Prices exceed raw auction prices but include the convenience of organized inventory and customer support.
+Dealers like Memphis Equipment, Vintage Military Trucks, and others specialize specifically in military vehicle parts.
+These businesses do the hard work of sorting through raw surplus into useful categories, testing components, and providing some assurance of functionality before shipping.
+Yes, their prices exceed raw auction prices—but you’re paying for organized inventory, knowledgeable staff, and actual customer support when something goes wrong.

-Some dealers focus on specific vehicle families—M35 parts, HMMWV components, or particular eras.
-Finding the right specialist for your vehicle simplifies parts hunting considerably.
+Some dealers focus on specific vehicle families—M35 parts, HMMWV components, or particular eras of military hardware.
+Finding the right specialist for your specific vehicle simplifies parts hunting considerably.
+I’ve built relationships with several dealers over the years, and those connections have saved projects more than once.

 Civilian Cross-References

-Many military vehicle components have civilian equivalents.
-Engines may share parts with commercial truck applications.
-Filters, belts, and bearings often cross-reference to standard automotive parts numbers.
-Finding these cross-references saves money and improves parts availability.
+Here’s something that took me way too long to figure out: many military vehicle components have civilian equivalents sitting on auto parts store shelves.
+Engines often share parts with commercial truck applications from the same era.
+Filters, belts, and bearings frequently cross-reference to standard automotive parts numbers.
+Finding these cross-references saves serious money and dramatically improves parts availability.

-Online forums are invaluable for cross-reference information.
-Members share discoveries about compatible parts, often with specific part numbers and suppliers.
-This collective knowledge represents years of trial and error.
+Online forums are absolutely invaluable for cross-reference information.
+Members share discoveries about compatible parts, often with specific part numbers and suppliers included.
+That’s what makes the community so valuable—this collective knowledge represents years of expensive trial and error that you don’t have to repeat.

 Online Communities and Marketplaces

-Steel Soldiers, G503, and other forums host active classifieds sections.
-Members sell parts, share contacts, and help identify mystery components.
-Facebook groups provide similar functions with different audiences.
+Steel Soldiers, G503, and other forums host active classifieds sections where members sell parts, share contacts, and help identify mystery components you pulled out of a box at a swap meet.
+Facebook groups provide similar functions with different audiences—some of the best deals I’ve found came through there.

-eBay carries substantial military vehicle parts inventory, though quality varies.
-Reputable sellers have established track records; unknown sellers require caution.
-Photos and descriptions may not reveal hidden problems.
+eBay carries substantial military vehicle parts inventory these days, though quality varies wildly.
+Reputable sellers have established track records and detailed feedback; unknown sellers require caution no matter how good the price looks.
+Photos and descriptions may not reveal hidden problems, so factor in some risk when you’re buying from someone without history.

 Making Your Own

-Some parts simply aren’t available.
-Fabrication capability—or knowing someone with it—becomes essential for certain repairs.
-Many military vehicle components are simple enough for competent fabricators to reproduce.
-Technical manuals, available free online, provide specifications.
+Some parts simply aren’t available anymore.
+Nobody’s making them, no surplus exists, and you’ve been looking for two years.
+Fabrication capability—or knowing someone trustworthy with it—becomes essential for certain repairs.
+The good news is that many military vehicle components are simple enough for competent fabricators to reproduce.
+Technical manuals, available free online now, provide the specifications you need to make accurate replicas.

 Author & Expert